watchusmakemagic/captions-help/README.md

 Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on personal devices such as mobile phones or tableys.
 You can direct these viewers to a URL in the Caption Portal by copying the URL of the `Viewer` option in the main menu, or by sharing the QR code available from the `QR Code` option in the main menu.

-The following query parameters can be used to customised the display,
+The following query parameters can be used to customise the display,

 * `font_color` e.g. blue
 * `font_family` e.g. monospace